-Even with the advent of Google’s sorted inbox, HOMEGROWN.org’s e-newsletter maintained an open rate nearly 2 percent higher than the nonprofit industry average.
+Even with the advent of Google’s sorted inbox, Homegrown’s e-newsletter maintained an open rate nearly 2% higher than the industry average.

 NEW CONTENT MODELS

-My themed playlists include this top-rack Thanksgiving soundtrack that led to an invitation for a local guest DJ spot.
+My themed Spotify playlists (e.g. soundtrack for cooking Thanksgiving dinner) led to an invitation for a local guest DJ spot.

+And then there was our book club.
 As a college lecturer, I couldn’t always get my students to do their reading.
-But HG members read a 480-page book and met online weekly to discuss it.
+But Homegrown members read a 480-page book and met online weekly to discuss it.
 Pretty cool.

 CHICAGO MAGAZINE | 2007–12

-Each year we produced companion videos for Chicago‘s singles issue—the magazine’s largest annual traffic generator.
+Each year we produced videos for Chicago‘s singles issue—the magazine’s largest annual traffic generator.